apache/royale-pelican-website/README.md

 Pelican build site infrastructure is found [here](https://github.com/apache/infrastructure-pelican).
 (WIP)

-If you use this template for your project website and provide a [logo](https://www.apache.org/logos/) then your project should pass "[Apache Project Website Checks](https://whimsy.apache.org/site/)".
+If you use this template for your project website and provide a [logo](https://www.apache.org/logos/), your project should pass "[Apache Project Website Checks](https://whimsy.apache.org/site/)".

 ## How to use this template